fmazzant/RestClient/README.md

 # RestClient
 RestClient library provides a simple connector to consume REST services.
 It is an extention of HttpClient object.

-To use we create a RestClientBuilder instance from HttpClient using Rest() method:
+Use Rest() method to create a RestClientBuilder instance from HttpClient object

 ```c#
 HttpClient httpClient = new HttpClient();